safwanislam145/LinearRegression-GradientDescent/README.md

 ### lr_cost_gradientdescent.ipynb
 This notebook covers the implementation of linear regression using gradient descent.
 It includes the calculation of the cost function and the gradient descent algorithm to optimize the parameters.

+### Restaurant_Profit_Prediction_LR.ipynb
+This project aims to predict the profit of a restaurant based on the population of the city it is located in.
+The prediction is made using a simple linear regression model.

 # Requirements
 Python 3.x
 numpy library